 How GPS Works

-Global Positioning System (GPS) technology allows a device to determine its position anywhere on Earth — often within a few meters.
-It works not by mapping surroundings directly, but by measuring time with extraordinary precision.
+Global Positioning System (GPS) technology allows a device to determine its position anywhere on Earth — often within a few meters, and in some cases within a few centimeters.
+It does this without “seeing” the landscape, without maps built into the satellites, and without any direct knowledge of roads or buildings.
+Instead, GPS works by measuring time with extraordinary precision and turning those timing measurements into distance.

 The Basic Idea: Distance from Time

-Radio signals travel at the speed of light.
-If you know when a signal was sent and when it was received, you can calculate how far it traveled.
+Radio signals used by GPS travel at essentially the speed of light.
+If you know exactly when a signal was transmitted and exactly when it was received, you can calculate how far it traveled using a simple relationship:

 Distance = speed × time.